Saturday, April 19, 2025

 Finnish female-fronted rock band Ginger Evil’s debut album, The Way It Burns, is out now on Frontiers Music Srl.
-As is, new single and video ‘Wake Me’.
+As is a new video for ‘Black Wave’.

-It follows previous single and video ‘Black Waves’, about which guitarist Tomi Julkunen said: “’Black Waves’ has slowly but surely become one of the band and fan favourites.
+’Black Waves’ has slowly but surely become one of the band and fan favourites,” said guitarist Tomi Julkunen.

 “Never let the storms and feelings of hopelessness in your head take over.
 The line between what’s real and what is not is really thin, and sometimes it’s really difficult to tell the difference.
 Is it real, or just my imagination?
 Just keep hanging in there, and never lose faith.
 The storm will be over eventually.”